dmangame/dmangame/index.md

 ## running it

+{% highlight bash %}

-    # Play with graphics
+    # Play with realtime graphics
     python main.py ai/captureai.py ai/killncapture.py

-    # Play without graphics and a web replay.
-Open output.html to view the game replay.
+    # Play without realtime graphics and save a web replay.
+    # Open output.html to view the game replay.
     # NOTE: This file is a massive JSON crusty file.
 If you want to copy it
     #       somewhere, make sure to compress it (scp -C) or gzip it first.
     python main.py ai/capture.ai ai/killncapture.py -c -o output.html

     # Use NCURSES GUI (Game output gets saved to game.log and game.out)
     python main.py ai/capture.ai ai/killncapture.py -cn

     # Play on a specific map
     python main.py ai/capture.ai ai/killncapture.py -m maps/micro.py

     # Show AI debug highlighting for AIs.
     # Note: Each AI must have --hl before it to enable highlighting.
     # See the Debugging section for more information.
     # In this instance, only simpleAI gets highlighting.
     python main.py --hl ai/simpleai.py ai/basepatroller.py

     # Help
     python main.py --help

+{% endhighlight %}

 ## game it end?